GuptaShubham-11/Todo/README.md

 - **Toggle Completion**: Mark todos as completed or uncompleted.
 - **Focus Mode**: Filter and display only uncompleted todos to help users concentrate on pending tasks.
 - **Timer**: Each todo has a timer that shows the elapsed time since its creation and pauses when the todo is completed.
-- **Dashboard**: Displays user profile information and task progress, including the number of completed and total tasks.
+- **Dashboard**: Displays todo profile information and task progress, including the number of completed and total tasks.
 - **Recent Activities**: View recent activities categorized into completed and uncompleted todos.

 ## Technologies Used